KSouthwood/NumericMatrixProcessor/README.md

 ##### Stage 5: Determined!
 Implement methods to calculate the determinant of a matrix.
 A determinant is a single number that can be computed from elements of a square matrix.

+##### Stage 6: Inverse matrix
+Find the inverse of a matrix.
+This will take a combination of the previous stages to complete.

+The inverse of a matrix is a matrix that when multiplied with the original matrix yields an identity matrix.